Skip to main content

 Skills

-AI agent skills are programs written in English — transparent markdown files that define how an AI coding agent behaves in specific domains.
+Skills extend what AI coding agents can do -- structured markdown files that define how an agent behaves in specific domains.
 Unlike opaque tool integrations, skills are readable, auditable, and customizable.

-SpecWeave defines two complementary standards that address the two fundamental questions every skill user faces:
+SpecWeave adds two complementary layers to the skill ecosystem, addressing the two fundamental questions every skill user faces:

-1. How do I make skills work for MY project? — The Extensible Skills Standard
+1. How do I make skills work for MY project? — Extensible Skills

-2. How do I know a skill is safe to install? — The Verified Skills Standard
+2. How do I know a skill is safe to install? — Verified Skills

-• Closed for modification — Core skill logic lives in SKILL.md, stable and tested
+• Core instructions live in SKILL.md, stable and versioned

-Skills self-load their customizations using Dynamic Context Injection (DCI) — a shell one-liner that reads your preferences before the skill executes.
-Three-tier cascading lookup ensures project-level overrides take priority over global defaults.
+Skills self-load their customizations using dynamic context injection (Claude Code's built-in !`command` syntax) — a shell one-liner that reads your preferences before the skill executes.
+Skill memories are loaded from project, personal, and global directories, with project-level overrides taking priority over global defaults.

 The result: you correct Claude once ("use React Hook Form, not useState for forms"), and that preference is applied automatically in every future session.
 No reminders needed.